Lets get this out of the way up front: No.

 - These machines also test for similar parameters flow rate, and leakage etc, however it is done using Dynamic Electronic Mass (BK) Measurement and it not eye ball calibration in a graduated cylinder.

-- Test Fluid: Ensure you’re using a compatible testing fluid recommended for GDI/Piezo systems which is different than Port Injector requirements.
+- Test Fluid: Ensure you’re using a compatible testing fluid recommended for GDI/Piezo systems which is actually different than Port Injector requirements.

 Conclusion

 A GDI/Piezo injector cannot be properly tested on a PFI machine due to differences in pressure, control, and performance requirements.
 Always use GDI/Piezo -specific testing equipment for accurate and reliable results.
-How do you know if they are cleaned if you can’t properly test them on hte wrong machine to determine that?
+How do you know if they are cleaned if you can’t properly test them on the wrong machine to determine that?

 See our Video where we test a GDI injector on both machines.